anuyts/public/agda/modal.md

 is only definable internally if `µ` has an internal left adjoint (i.e. if there is a modality `κ` such that `(κ º —) = (µ \ —)`).
+In this case, the conversion is even an equivalence.

 Even an approximate left adjoint `κ º µ ≤ id` is not good enough.